 Tramadol Test Strips

-Tramadol is similar to opioid analgesics and is used for the treatment of moderate to severe pain.
-Like opioids, Tramadol interacts with neurotransmitters in the brain to decrease sensations of pain and induce a sedative affects.
-Until recently, Tramadol was considered a safer alternative to stronger, highly addictive pain medications such as oxycodone.
+Tramadol Test Strips – inducess is similar to opioid analgesics.
+It used for the treatment of moderate to severe pain.
+Like opioids, Tramadol interacts with neurotransmitters in the brain to decrease sensations of pain.
+It induces a sedative affects.
+Until recently, Tramadol considered a safer alternative to stronger.
+Highly addictive pain medications such as oxycodone.

-As a pain relief medication, Tramadol abuse and dependence is possible with long term or unmonitored use.
-Standard immunoassay urinalysis tests, such as the SAMHSA-5, do not identify Tramadol and its metabolites in human urine specimens.
-For that, specific urine test strips are required when Tramadol abuse is suspected.
+A pain relief medication.
+Tramadol abuse and dependence is possible with long term.
+Also, unmonitored use Standard immunoassay urinalysis tests.
+Such as the SAMHSA-5, do not identify Tramadol and its metabolites in human urine specimens.
+For that, specific urine test strips required when Tramadol abuse suspected.

-Tramadol drug test strips are a cost-effective solution to the limitations of tests that only detect opioids such as codeine, morphine, and heroin.
-With 99% accuracy, 12 Panel Medical urine test strips for Tramadol comply with industry-standards for cutoff concentrations that qualitatively determine Tramadol abuse levels.
+Tramadol drug test strips are a cost-effective solution to the limitations of tests.
+That only detect opioids such as codeine, morphine, and heroin.
+99% accuracy, Tramadol Test Strips -12 Panel Medical urine test strips for Tramadol comply.
+Industry-standards for cutoff concentrations that qualitatively determine Tramadol abuse levels.

 Tramadol is also found under the names ConZip, FusePaq Synapryn, Rybix ODT, Ryzolt, Ultram and Ultram ER.
 These are most commonly prescribed in post-surgical setting and, in some cases, for the treatment of chronic pain.
 Although not as potent or addictive as other opioids, the FDA has changed its classification of Tramadol due to increasing reports of abuse, misuse, and criminal diversion.